 In July 2015, Dr. Ward announced her candidacy for the United States Senate, challenging 34-year incumbent Sen. John McCain in the Republican primary in the 2016 election.
 Despite being outspent 10-to-1, Dr. Ward held Sen. McCain to his lowest historical primary total ever at 51 percent.

 In October 2016, Dr. Ward announced that she would run against Sen. Jeff Flake, one of President Trump’s loudest critics in the U.S. Senate, who, after overwhelming opposition decided that because he could not beat Dr. Ward in the primary election, he would leave the Senate at the end of his term.
-Although Kelli lost the primary election in August 2018, she believes that all Republicans must continue to have a voice in the Republican Party.
-She remains active in Arizona politics and looks forward to helping bring consistent leadership that grows our party, reaches out to previously ignored communities and ensures Republican control of the Arizona Legislature, Congress and the White House.
+Although Kelli lost the primary election in August 2018, she remained active in Arizona politics.

 In 2019, Kelli was elected as only the second woman to lead the Republican Party of Arizona as Chairman and looks forward to helping bring consistent leadership that grows our party.
 In 2021, with the endorsement of President Donald J. Trump, Dr. Ward was re-elected as Chairman and continues to work to lead our state party, looking for victories up and down the ballot in 2022.